Girls Band Cry: Development and casting

 In June 2021, Toei Animation, Agehasprings, and Universal Music Japan announced they would initiate a new project which would combine animation with real band activity.
-In the same year, Agehasprings, with the assistance from Toei Animation and Universal Music Japan, held an audition called "Girl’s Rock Audition" for the vocalist, guitarist, bassist, drummer, and keyboardist of the all-female band which would be the core of the project.
+In the same year, Agehasprings, with the assistance from Toei Animation and Universal Music Japan, held an audition called "Girl's Rock Audition" for the vocalist, guitarist, bassist, drummer, and keyboardist of the all-female band which would be the core of the project.
 Tamai recounted how he aimed the band to debut first to foster their popularity before the anime began its airing.
 He also shared that although the auditions received several applications, there was difficulty in choosing candidates who had proficient skills in both music and voice acting, leading the process to take more than a year and half to find the necessary talent.

 An original anime television series produced by Toei Animation titled Girls Band Cry was announced on April 24, 2023, with a teaser visual revealed.
 The visual features a girl with a guitar, with a slogan "Throw in All the Anger, Joy, and Sadness." (怒りも喜びも哀しさも全部ぶちこめ。) On May 29 of the same year, a key visual of the anime was revealed alongside the main cast and staff.
 The five members of Togenashi Togeari were also revealed with the music videos of their two songs, "Na mo Naki Nani mo Kamo" (名もなき何もかも) and "Itsuwari no Kotowari" (偽りの理), released on the project's YouTube channel.
 In the following months, more music videos that accompany their recently released songs would be released to their channel alongside introductory videos of each member of Togenashi Togeari; these songs would later be compiled into physical singles.

 Media

 Music

-The discography of Girls Band Cry includes two studio albums, one soundtrack album, and ten singles performed by Togenashi Togeari.
-Additionally, two digital singles were released by Diamond Dust, later compiled as an EP.
+The discography of Girls Band Cry includes two studio albums, one soundtrack album, two extended plays, and eleven singles performed by Togenashi Togeari.
+Additionally, two digital singles were released by Diamond Dust, later compiled as an extended play.
 All music is released under the Universal Music Japan label.